5/10/2019

 Premature Germination of Corn Kernels

 Figure 1.
-Premature germination (vivipary) of corn kernels on ear in the fall.
+Premature germination (vivipary) of corn kernels on ear in fall.
 Kernels on butt of ear sprouting due to wet weather and water collecting in husk of upright ear.

 Physiological Basis of Premature Germination